antonlep/ot-harjoitustyo/dokumentaatio/testing.md

 # Test document

 Program has been tested by making unit tests for smaller components and integration tests for larger functionalities, especially for GameLoop class.
 Tests have been made automatically with unittest.
-In addition manual tests have been done to validate large scale system functionality.
+In addition manual tests have been used to validate large scale system functionality.

 ## Unit testing and integration testing